perrosen/ng-prettify-file-input/README.md

 ## Usage
 - Include the provided script file and css file.
 Either use the compiled files in the dist folder or include the SASS and original JS files in the src folder.
-- Include the ngPrettifyFileInputProjectApp module in your app dependenices.
+- Include the ngPrettifyFileInput module in your app dependenices.

 The directive is attached to a container that contains an file input field and a label.
 It is important the label is defined after the input.
 It can handle the multiple attribute.
 ```